Exhibition and sale on behalf of OneKind | Breeze Art Gallery, Jenners, Edinburgh

 Gemma’s latest work is inspired by the current issue of bee conservation.
 These paintings still exhibit the painterly qualities and colour compositions shown in her abstract pieces, with a painted bee as a focal point.
 The images are balanced with text which explores the subject of bee decline and its consequences.

-After winning prizes for her art as young as 10, Alison went on to study at Edinburgh College of Art.
+Alison (who works under the brand Blue Cow Art) seemed to be born with a passion for creativity.
+If there was something to draw, paint or build as a child, she did it.
+After winning prizes for art as young as 10, she went on to study at Edinburgh College of Art.
 Afterwards, she went into the business world.
-However, her creativity never left her – it just came out in different ways: how she decorated her house, how she presented in her career, and the things she made for her children.
-However, Alison has been painting in earnest again for about 6 years.
+However, her creativity never left her – it just came out in different ways: how she decorated her family home, how she made presentations during her career and the things she made for her children.
+However, she has been drawing and painting in earnest again for over 6 years.

-Alison enjoys giving people pleasure through painting living things and the occasional landscape in her own style.
-She loves portraying animals – capturing their beautiful energy and character – especially in the eyes.
-She needs her drawings and paintings to be anatomically correct, but then painterly and colourful in the interpretation.
-Animals are Alison’s passion and if her paintings can help defeat animal cruelty, that would be a huge bonus.
+Alison loves portraying animals – capturing their beautiful energy and character – especially in the eyes.
+She makes her drawings and paintings anatomically correct, but also painterly and colourful in the interpretation.
+In the last year, Alison has exhibited at the Art Walk, Porty and has worked on several commissions.

 Michelle is known for her detailed animal pastel drawings.
 Having always being interested in the natural world, she was introduced to Albrecht Dürer’s Young Hare study at an early age and has been drawing and painting animals ever since.